borahbinod/Seedlings_demographic_rates/README.md

-# Influence of adult neighborhood on seedling dempgraphic rates
+# Influence of adult neighborhood on seedling demographic rates
 This repository contains the data and scripts